-The extensive pipeline infrastructure is one of the regions' key comparative advantages.
-One potentially GHG-storing technological demonstration was Denbury's retrofit of the fifty-mile West Gwinville natural gas pipeline to become a carbon dioxide pipeline, which has stored over 5 million tons of carbon dioxide in the Cranfield oilfield in Mississippi.
+The extensive pipeline infrastructure is one of the region's key comparative advantages.
+One potentially GHG-storing technological demonstration was Denbury's retrofit of the 50-mile West Gwinville natural gas pipeline to become a carbon dioxide pipeline, which has stored over 5 million tons of carbon dioxide in the Cranfield oilfield in Mississippi.55

-4.3 Industrial Production: From Carbon Boomers to Carbon Busters
+Industrial Production: From Carbon Boomers to Carbon Busters

-Across the Gulf Coast case study region, there are over 420 facilities that emit more than 25,000 metric tons of CO2 equivalent per year, totaling over 243 mmt of CO2e in 2019, according to the latest data from EPA's Greenhouse Gas Reporting Program.
-Harris County, TX tops the list as the jurisdiction with the largest number of large, stationary emitters (109), followed by Calcasieu, LA (32) and Jefferson County, TX (32).
-The U.S. Department of the Interior's Bureau of Ocean Energy Management (BOEM) estimated nearly 26,000,000 tons per year (tpy) of CO2 equivalentalong the outer continental shelf of the Gulf of Mexico, from both oil and gas production sources and other sources that are not associated with fossil fuel production (BOEM, 2019).
-Recent research suggests, however, that existing inventories are underestimating the amount of offshore GHGs, particularly methane, in the region (Negron et al., 2020).
-Offshore production of oil and gas represents about one-third of global production and is a major source of methane venting and leaking.
-Additionally, the rapid buildout of infrastructure such as LNG terminals and petrochemical facilities in the Gulf of Mexico may contribute over 540 mmt of CO2 equivalent by 2030, roughly 8% of total U.S. emissions in 2017, from midstream and downstream sources (Waxman et al., 2019).
+Across the Gulf Coast case study region, there are over 420 facilities that emit more than 25,000 metric tons of CO2 equivalent per year, totaling over 243 mmt of CO2 equivalent (CO2e) in 2019, according to the latest data from EPA's Greenhouse Gas Reporting Program.
+Harris County, Texas, tops the list as the jurisdiction with the largest number of large stationary emitters (109), followed by Calcasieu, Louisiana (32), and Jefferson County, Texas (32).
+The U.S. Department of the Interior's Bureau of Ocean Energy Management (BOEM) estimated nearly 26 million tons per year (tpy) of CO2 equivalent along the outer continental shelf of the Gulf of Mexico, from both oil and gas production sources and other sources that are not associated with fossil fuel production.56 Recent research suggests, however, that existing inventories are underestimating the amount of offshore GHGs, particularly methane, in the region.57 Offshore production of oil and gas represents about one third of global production and is a major source of methane venting and leaking.
+Additionally, the rapid buildout of infrastructure such as LNG terminals and petrochemical facilities in the Gulf of Mexico may contribute over 540 mmt of CO2 equivalent by 2030, roughly 8% of total U.S. emissions in 2017, from midstream and downstream sources.58